Fauna and Flora International: History

 The Society for the Preservation of the Wild Fauna of the Empire was founded as a private organization in 1903 by a group made up of members of the British aristocracy and American statesmen in colonies in Africa.
 A central founding figure was Edward Buxton, who had previously sought to protect areas of the UK.
-The goal of the society was to safeguard the future of southern Africa's large mammal populations, which had declined due to over-hunting and habitat encroachment, within game reserves.
+The goal of the society was to protect southern Africa's large mammal populations, which had declined due to over-hunting and habitat encroachment, within game reserves.
 From 1903 to 1914, the society lobbied the British colonial government to protect areas of natural resources, control the ivory trade and change the policy of exterminating wildlife to control tsetse flies.
-The Society played a part in legislation which controlled hunting and preserved habitat in East Africa and South Africa, paving the way for the formation of some of the first National Parks and influencing the future of nature conservation.
+The Society played a part in legislation which controlled hunting and preserved habitat in East Africa and South Africa, contributing to the formation of some of the first National Parks and future nature conservation.
 Modern scholars have characterised these early efforts as extensions of colonialism.
 Kruger National Park in South Africa, Serengeti National Park in Tanzania, and several game reserves in Kenya, among others, were first established through the work of the Society.

 Fauna & Flora's previous logo and the name of its academic journal refer to the Arabian oryx (Oryx leucoryx), in reference to successful reintroduction campaigns led by the society.

-In response to the extinction of the Arabian oryx, the organization launched Operation Oryx in collaboration with Phoenix Zoo during the 1960s and with follow-up during subsequent decades successfully re-established wild populations in Oman, Jordan and Saudi Arabia.
-The practice of captive breeding and release first pioneered during Operation Oryx are now widely used in conservation initiatives.
+In response to the extinction of the Arabian oryx, the organization launched Operation Oryx in collaboration with Phoenix Zoo during the 1960s and with follow-up during subsequent decades helped re-established wild populations in Oman, Jordan and Saudi Arabia.
+The practice of captive breeding and release used during Operation Oryx are now widely used in conservation initiatives.

-The society was renamed the Fauna Preservation Society before being renamed Fauna and Flora Preservation Society in 1981 and finally to Fauna and Flora International in 1995.
+The society was renamed the Fauna Preservation Society before being renamed Fauna and Flora Preservation Society in 1981 and finally Fauna and Flora International in 1995.